 - Avoiding fluids or solids other than breast milk unless medically necessary for six months

 - Promoting 24-hour rooming-in, which encourages the family to recognize and respond to their infant’s feeding cues

 - Infants to self-soothe rather than using a pacifier or artificial nipple during the hospital stay

 Certified Lactation Counselors (CLC) who provide breastfeeding education are an integral part of our nursing staff, and all of our bedside nurses have received additional breastfeeding education so they can assist with breastfeeding throughout your hospital stay.

 We will work with you to meet your breastfeeding goals, help you develop a feeding plan, and provide opportunity for support when you get home.
 For mothers with infants in the Neonatal Intensive Care Unit (NICU), we provide hospital-grade double electric pumps for use at the bedside so your infant can still receive the benefits of breast milk.

 If you have any questions, please call our lactation office at 308-630-1954.

 Since 2018, Regional West’s Birth and Infant Care Center has been a collection site for the Mothers’ Milk Bank network, a Colorado-based nonprofit program benefitting babies nationwide.
 Area mothers who produce milk in excess of their babies’ needs can drop off bags of milk at the Birth and Infant Care Center.

-Donors can call 308-630-1550 to drop off milk donations at Regional West’s main entrance.
-A Birth and Infant Care staff member will come to the entrance and collect the donation.
-If you are interested in becoming a breast milk donor, visit https://rmchildren.org/mothers-milk-bank/donate-milk/become-a-donor/ or call 303-869-1888 to fill out a donor application form.
+Donors can call 308-630-1550 to drop off milk donations at Birth and Infant Care Center entrance, located on the north side of Regional West Medical Center.
+A Birth and Infant Care employee will come to the entrance and collect the donation.
+If you are interested in becoming a breast milk donor, visit https://milkbank.rmchildren.org/how-to-donate-breast-milk/ or call 303-869-1888 to fill out a donor application form.